Ocular Lyme Disease: Eye Symptoms and Vision Complications

 Eye Pain & Discomfort

-Eye pain in Lyme disease often occurs despite normal ophthalmologic examination.
-The pain may reflect neurologic involvement, orbital inflammation, or referred pain from cranial nerve dysfunction.
+Eye pain in Lyme disease often occurs despite a normal ophthalmologic examination.
+The pain may reflect neurologic involvement, orbital inflammation, or referred pain from cranial nerve dysfunction rather than structural eye disease.

 - Eye Pain in Lyme Disease: Why It Occurs Despite Normal Eye Exams